BIRDSgroup/MultiPopPred/README.md

 MPP-GWAS-Admixture requires the following inputs:

-1. GWAS Summary Statistics for each auxiliary population (and optionally the target population) in the same format as depicted in point 1 under MPP-GWAS input requirements.
+1. GWAS Summary Statistics for each auxiliary population (and optionally the target population) in the same format as MPP-PRS+.

 2. Target Population's Genotype files for training, validation and testing datasets in [PLINK's](https://www.cog-genomics.org/plink/) bed/bim/fam format.

    2.1.
 The .bed file contains the binary encoded genotypes

    2.2.
-The .bim file contains information on SNPs in the same format as depicted in point 2.2 under MPP-GWAS input requirements.
+The .bim file contains information on SNPs

    2.3.
-The .fam file contains information on samples/individuals in the same format as depicted in point 2.3 under MPP-GWAS input requirements.
+The .fam file contains information on samples/individuals

-3. Target Population's Phenotype files for training, validation and testing datasets in the same format as depicted in point 3 under MPP-GWAS input requirements.
+3. Target Population's Phenotype files for training, validation and testing datasets.

-4. The admixture proportions for individuals in the target population in the following format:
+4. The admixture proportions for individuals in the target population in the following format (minus the header):
    (The admixture proportions can be obtained with the help of the tool [Admixture](https://dalexander.github.io/admixture/))
    ```
    AUX1.PROP   AUX2.PROP   AUX3.PROP   AUX4.PROP